OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:41

-And because of His words many more became believers.
+And through His words, many more came to believe.

 ## John 4:42